Mvgnu/smplat/docs/16-implementation-status.md

 **Outstanding**
 - Operationalize catalog insights with CMS-driven experiments (e.g., automated bundle updates) and fold the exported telemetry into merchandising review cadences.
 - Build analytics + alerting for checkout/webhook success rates (Dashboards, PagerDuty/Webhook to Slack) using the new telemetry fields.
-- Expand hosted session lifecycle transitions (webhook updates, expiry sweeps) to fully unlock recovery cadences and retry automation.
+- Layer hosted session analytics into the dashboard (conversion funnels, retry prompts) and roll out proactive anomaly notifications for abandoned sessions.
 - Wire the new `tooling/scripts/smoke_checkout.py` into CI/CD once an environment can expose checkout + API key safely.

 ## Fulfillment & Operations